Sunit-03/text-summarizer/README.md

 ---
 ## 📃 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE) © 2025 Sunit Mohan.
 Feel free to use, modify, and share with attribution.

 ---